 Deep-sea anglers are invited to take out a charter boat to the ‘drop-off’.
-Here, the Seychelles plateau suddenly falls away and the ocean plunges to a depth of 2,000 km (1,250 miles), providing an excellent arena for catching big-game fish.
+Here, the Seychelles plateau suddenly falls away and the ocean plunges to a depth of 2,000 m (6,560 ft), providing an excellent arena for catching big-game fish.

-This sample itinerary will give you an idea of what is possible when you travel in Denis Island, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Denis Island, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Denis Island

 Accommodation choices for Denis Island

 We’ve selected a range of accommodation options for when you visit Denis Island.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.